nestordemeure/breviarium/data/english.md

 You will detect the truth of those who accuse someone before you in this way: Listen to the accusers orally and note down the points, then order them to give these to you in writing.
 Say you are doing this so that the accusations may be read to the face of the accused.
 Compare and you will know the truth.

-Even if things go badly for some, do not ridicule them.
-Rather, strive to excuse, entreat, and help.

-Do not act in such a way toward those not subject to you that you may seem to be acting through jurisdiction.

 ### Averting Suspicion

-Read the titles *Gaining Favor*, *Avoiding Giving Offense*, *Acting Cautiously*.
-If you are suspected of having stained someone before the Prince, inscribe letters to him containing praises, and send them *so that they reach those who suspect you*.
+Read the section *Gaining Favor*, *Avoiding Offense*, and *Acting Cautiously*.

+If you are suspected of having stained some accusers before the Prince, write letters to him containing praises, and send them *so that they reach those who suspect you*.

-Or if you wish to vex them, allow letters inscribed within to be seized, so that they suspect various artifices that the writing could be read by water or fire.
-Or rather write only the first and *last* syllables of each sentence, and openly pray that you do not wish them to reach the Prince's hands, lest you seem to be a flatterer.
+Or if you wish to vex them, allow letters unwritten inside to be intercepted, so that they suspect various artifices such that the writing could be read by water or fire.

+Or rather write only the *first and last* syllables of each sentence, and openly pray that you do not wish them to reach the Prince's hands, lest you seem to be a flatterer.
-If you must be removed from office, first for some time do not provide the necessary funds for it, so that he contracts such debts as will suffice for punishment when he is removed from office.
-These debts are not to be considered valid, so that the creditors themselves may exact them from him.
-Thus, you have punished him with money without trouble to yourself.

-If someone enjoys the favor of the ruler, entrust to him a sum of money or something which the ruler most carefully locks away, or which most concerns his wife.
-Steal it from him at night (this is to be done in the manner of a joke).
-The ruler should be forewarned at the same time to be on guard against treachery and that the servant has been corrupted.
-All these things are to be premeditated.

-If it is feared that the injured party may stir up disturbances, as if you wish to deprive a general of his command, first arrange for him to be suddenly bound, and render that position so secretly that it does not appear to be happening.
-At last, hand over his army to an equal, give payment to the army from your own funds, lest they miss their lost general.

-If someone too famously disputes at table, asserting something false, order paper to be brought so that he may write his opinion, and subscribe to it, and dispute about it tomorrow.
-And if you notice that some proud man is seeking your office, for which he is unequal, as if you are a general (for this type is especially prone to rivalry), *provoke the enemy*, make everything difficult, while still providing well for yourself as to provisions for the fortress.
-Ask, as if distracted by another war, that he may succeed you, and do not give him an account of the war, or the places, or the enemy.
-Thus he will fall into difficulties, and do not hasten to his aid until he recognizes both himself and you.

-If it is expedient that some youths be utterly subverted, so that they may be softly treated against their will, they will be broken by singing, painting, sculpting.
-Let them have desperate servants as prefects, to whom nothing is of value in honesty, who are venal for everything, who follow the desires of youths, not govern them.
-The same holds for others, to whom you suggest such desperate servants, so that the languishing may stumble upon them. *Send sluggish senators to the sluggish Senator*.
-Through an unknown person, from his friend, send letters of response, and allow them to be lost as if through the bearer's sloth, so that they may be read by many, so that his affairs do not succeed.
-Impose many things to be done by him at once, so that he may obtain nothing.
-Persuade him to seek, to ask for many things.

-Kill his animals, in which he delights, by art, e.g. by assigning foods seasoned with pepper, saffron, so that the animal may be rendered rabid.

-Alter the horse which he is about to use with drugs, so that, upon receiving the rider, it may be rendered furious.
-Propose immense rewards, so that he may enter, for instance, to the lion, you will see him fall into an evidently dangerous matter.

 ### Overthrowing and Deposing Wicked Men